 To become and remain profitable, we must succeed in developing and eventually commercializing products that generate significant revenue.
 This will require us to be successful in a range of challenging activities, including completing clinical trials and preclinical studies of vonoprazan and any future product candidates, obtaining regulatory approval for these product candidates and manufacturing, marketing and selling any products.
 We are still in the early stages of a number of these activities.
 We may never succeed in these activities and, even if we do, may never generate revenues that are significant enough to achieve profitability.
 In addition, we have not yet demonstrated an ability to successfully overcome many of the risks and uncertainties frequently encountered by companies in new and rapidly evolving fields, particularly in the biopharmaceutical industry.
-Because of the numerous risks and uncertainties associated with biopharmaceutical product development, we are unable to accurately predict the timing or amount of increased expenses or when, or if, we will be able to achieve profitability.
+For example, we have not been able to demonstrate to FDA that we can produce commercial product in which the level of an identified nitrosamine impurity remains below its acceptable daily intake limit throughout the shelf-life of the product.
+Because of this and the other numerous risks and uncertainties associated with biopharmaceutical product development, we are unable to accurately predict the timing or amount of increased expenses or when, or if, we will be able to initiate product commercialization and achieve profitability.
 Even if we do achieve profitability, we may not be able to sustain or increase profitability on a quarterly or annual basis.
 Our failure to become and remain profitable would depress the value of our company and could impair our ability to raise capital, expand our business, continue our product development efforts, diversify our product candidate pipeline or even continue our operations.
 A decline in the value of our company could also cause you to lose all or part of your investment.